 - You feel good.
 Fine.
 All systems are “Go.”
 Yesterday’s workout was relatively non-impactful and you could also hit any chosen session today.
 However, your energy isn’t quite “off the charts” like it would have been with a 1 rating.You know you did “something of substance” yesterday and that subtle sensation is present in your body if you focus on it.

 - You feel tired.
+Unmotivated.
 You can tell you did a significant workout yesterday but you seem to be loosening up gradually.
-Your energy is somewhat low and you feel slightly sluggish, but you sense this will lessen as the day progresses.
+Your energy is somewhat low and you feel sluggish.
 You know you can train but are really only feeling capable of what you would consider a lighter, easier session.

 While those descriptions are a bit humorous, they are undoubtedly all too familiar.
 You probably recognize that if you have only 1’s in your ratings, you’ll certainly be getting some health benefits but you probably won’t be undergoing too many “fitness maker” sessions.
-Conversely, 5’s should only show up infrequently (or possibly never for some) and they should be carefully bracketed with a couple of days of 1’s and 2’s on either side.
+Conversely, 4’s should only show up infrequently and they should be carefully bracketed with a couple of days of 1’s and 2’s on either side, no matter what your planned training schedule says.
+The body is the master, not the schedule — this is why flexible programs rule.
+5’s are to be avoided as they are a sign of overdoing it and can actually be counterproductive to both health and fitness.

-The WISE method can allow you to notice how you rate individual workouts, and you’ll be able to identify the types of sessions that seem to be toughest for your body to absorb.
+The WISE method allows you to rate and appreciate how your unique body responds to various workouts.
+Also, you’ll be able to identify the types of sessions that seem to be toughest for your body to absorb.
 Then, you can adjust how you do those workouts, and how you bracket them with easy days, to make them more successful.
 It’s all about avoiding chronic, not necessarily temporary, fatigue states.
 Occasionally overreaching, or slightly overstressing the body, is how you increase fitness and performance capacity.
 You just have to find the right mix of hard and easy training that gives your body its best results.

 Before we wrap this up, I’ll share a few personal experiences that may be helpful in visualizing how to use WISE.
 I train for track and field in a seasonal manner every year.
 For sprinting performance, the workouts that give me the most “bang for my workout buck” are explosive lifting and plyometrics in the weight room; and short, fast intervals on the track.
 These intense sessions drive adaptation in my body and are both challenging and fun to complete.
 The problem is, when performed even to slight excess they have a tendency to be kryptonite to my body.
 Sometimes I’m into the session and jamming along, and I don’t realize I slightly overdid it…until WISE time the next morning.
-I have to be extremely careful to adjust those workouts so that I wake up with a 3 or 4 rating as opposed to a 5, which happens on occasion due to my overzealous nature.
-Too many 5’s ultimately makes my performance go flat.
+I have to be extremely careful to adjust those workouts so that I wake up with a 3 or 4 rating as opposed to a 5, which happens on rare occasions due to my overzealous nature.
+Even just a few 5’s showing up in a given training cycle will ultimately make my performance go flat.
 So I’ve learned to “leave a few reps in the tank” in those workouts and the results have been excellent.

 The other thing I’ve done is look at my weekly WISE scores over several months, and try to apply some wisdom (pun totally intended).
 During a given season, cycle, or block of training, I can usually identify the weekly WISE score that gets me my best outcomes.
 When looking for the highest return on my training investment, I make sure to manipulate my weekly workload (by tweaking or adjusting workouts) to keep the WISE scores progressing upward no more than 10% per week (your mileage may vary), to occasionally be held static on a planned plateau (1 week out of every 3 or 4), and also to intentionally regress to a reduced (50% “deload”) status for 1 week out of every 6 or so.
 This might look like a weekly WISE sum of 12-13-14-12-13-6 over a 6-week period.
 That’s just one model and there are infinite ways to manipulate training.
 This keeps me fresh and fit and progressing most of the time.
 I also use these same principles with every exerciser and athlete that I coach.
 The results are truly amazing.